Automate your workflow with Nanonets

 No Schema

-As discussed above, unstructured data has no fixed sequence and it also has no fixed schema.
+Unstructured data has no fixed sequence and it also has no fixed schema.
 This is what makes unstructured data extraction difficult for most of the parts.

 Flexibility